David Berlinski

 David Berlinski (born 1942) is an American mathematician and philosopher.
 He has written books about mathematics and the history of science as well as fiction.
-An opponent of evolution, he is a senior fellow of the Discovery Institute's Center for Science and Culture, an organization that promotes the pseudoscientific idea of intelligent design.
-Berlinski professes to be a skeptic about evolution, but he disavows belief in intelligent design.
+He is a senior fellow of the Discovery Institute's Center for Science and Culture, an organization that promotes the pseudoscientific idea of intelligent design.

 Early life and education

-David Berlinski was born in the United States in 1942 to German-born Jewish refugees who had emigrated to New York City in order to flee from France, where the Vichy government was collaborating with Nazi Germany.
+David Berlinski was born in the United States in 1942 to German-born Jewish refugees who had fled to New York City from France, where the Vichy government was collaborating with Nazi Germany.
 His father was composer Herman Berlinski and his mother was musician Sina Berlinski (née Goldfein), who was a pianist, piano teacher and voice coach.
 Both of his parents were born and raised in Leipzig, where they studied at the University of Music and Theatre Leipzig before escaping to Paris, where they married and pursued further studies.
 German was David Berlinski's first spoken language.

-Berlinski earned his Bachelor of Arts (B.A.) from Columbia University and a Ph.D. in philosophy from Princeton University.
+Berlinski graduated from Columbia University with a Bachelor of Arts degree.
+He then earned his Ph.D. in philosophy from Princeton University in 1968.
+His doctoral dissertation was titled, "The Well-tempered Wittgenstein".
+His doctoral advisor at Princeton was the philosopher George Pitcher.

 Academic career

-After obtaining his Ph.D., Berlinski was a research assistant in the Department of Biology at Columbia University.
+After obtaining his doctorate, Berlinski was a research assistant in biology at Columbia University.
+He also completed a postdoctoral fellowship at Columbia in mathematics and molecular biology.

+Berlinski is a senior fellow of the Discovery Institute's Center for Science and Culture, a Seattle-based think tank that promotes the idea of intelligent design, a pseudoscientific form of creationism.
+Berlinski shares the movement's rejection of the evidence for evolution, but he disavows belief in intelligent design, or in any other explanation for the origin of life.